apache/accumulo-website/_docs-2/configuration/files.md

 Contains list of hosts where [Tablet Server] processes should run.
 While only one host is needed, it is recommended that multiple tablet servers are run for improved fault tolerance and peformance.

-### tracer
+### sserver

-Contains a list of hosts where [Tracer] processes should run.
-While only one host is needed, others can be specified to run standby Tracers that can take over if the lead Tracer fails.
+Contains a list of hosts where [ScanServer] processes should run.
+While only only one host is needed, it is recommended that multiple ScanServers are run for improved performance.

-### Compaction Coordinator
+### compaction coordinator

 Contains a list of hosts where [CompactionCoordinator] processes should run.
 While only one host is needed, others can be specified to run standby CompactionCoordinators that can take over if the lead CompactionCoordinator fails.

-### Compactor
+### compaction compactor

 Contains a list of hosts where [Compactor] processes should run.
 While only one host is needed, it is recommended that multiple Compactors are run for improved external compaction performance.